JakeSCahill/hazelcast-code/map-queries/step4.md

     +--------------------+
     ```

-1. Configure the map connector to create a new map table called `population2020`.
+1. Create a mapping to a new map called `population2020`.

     <code class="execute T2" title="Run command">
     CREATE MAPPING population2020